ATTORNEY FEES IN DISABILITY CASES

 WHAT DOES A SOCIAL SECURITY ATTORNEY COST?

-Most people worry about the cost of hiring an attorney.
-This article will answer your questions about what an attorney costs.
+When thinking about hiring an SSD lawyer, most people worry about what it will cost.
+This article will answer your questions about what an SSD attorney costs.
 Hopefully, once you know that you can hire an attorney with no money up front, then you will realize what a good idea it is.
+Better yet, you don’t have to pay an SSD lawyer if you don’t win benefits.
 Also, this article will discuss why you should hire an attorney with the legal experience you need to win SSDI and SSI benefits.

 ATTORNEY FEES WILL BE 25% OF YOUR BACK DUE BENEFIT

 Attorney fees in Social Security cases are controlled by the government.
 The SSA sets and approves the amount of the attorney fee.
-For example, a judge must approve all attorney fees at the hearing level.
+Additionally, a judge must approve all attorney fees at the hearing level.

-The SSA has capped attorney fees in Social Security cases at 25% of your past due or back benefit or $7200, whichever is less.
-This is the most your attorney can charge if your case is won at the hearing level or below.
+The SSA caps attorney fees in Social Security cases at 25% of your past due benefit or $9200.
+You pay whichever is less.
+It is possible for the SSA to raise the fee cap during the course of your case.
+Also, they can raise the fee cap at any time.
+You agree to pay the attorney fee cap if 25% of your back benefit is more than the cap.
+The attorney fee cap is the most your attorney can charge if your case is won at the hearing level or below.

 For example, if your attorney wins your SSDI case and your back benefit is $10,000, then the attorney fee will be 25% of the back benefit, or $2500.
-In such a case, you would not pay the $7200 cap.
-Instead, the attorney fee is 25% of the back benefit, which is less than the cap.
-You pay the lesser amount.
+In such a case, you would not pay the cap, because 25% is the lower amount.
+The attorney fee is 25% of the back benefit, which is less money than the cap.
+You pay the lower amount.
 This is what happens in most SSDI and SSI cases.

 YOU ONLY PAY ATTORNEY FEES IF YOU WIN BENEFITS

 In another example, if your attorney wins your SSDI case and your back benefit is $100,000, the attorney fee is not $25,000, which is 25% of the back benefit.
-Instead, the attorney fee would be $7200.
-Because $7200 is the most your attorney can charge you after winning your case at the hearing level or below.
-That is true even if 25% is higher than the $7200 cap.
+Instead, the attorney fee would be $9200.
+The most your attorney can charge after winning your case at the hearing level or below is the attorney fee cap set by the SSA.
+That is true even if 25% of you back benefit is higher than the cap.

 Additionally, your attorney can only charge an attorney fee if they win your case.
 In other words, if you do not win your benefits, then you do not pay an attorney fee.
 This means that your attorney has worked for up to two years on your case for free.
-So, if you don’t get benefits, your attorney doesn’t get paid.
+So, if you don’t get benefits, then your attorney doesn’t get paid.
 Obviously, your attorney has a good incentive to win your case.
-This attorney fee is known as a contingency fee.

 WHAT IS A CONTINGENCY FEE IN SOCIAL SECURITY CASES?

-A contingency fee is exactly what is sounds like: a fee that is “contingent” on you winning your benefits.
-This type of attorney fee is usually used in cases where the person hiring the lawyer does not have upfront money or money to bring a lawsuit.
+A contingency fee is exactly what is sounds like: the fee is only paid if there is an event that triggers payment.
+In SSDI and SSI cases that event is winning your benefits.
+This type of attorney fee is usually used in cases where the person hiring the lawyer does not have upfront money to bring a lawsuit.
 For example, many personal injury lawyers accept these fee arrangements.
-However, most of those attorneys charge 33% of the overall award.
+However, most of the PI attorneys charge 33% of the overall award.

-In SSDI and SSI cases, since the SSA sets the fee cap, your attorney cannot charge more than 25% or the cap of $7200.
+In SSDI and SSI cases, since the SSA sets the fee cap, your attorney cannot charge more than 25% or the cap.
+Again, the current fee cap is $9200.
+Additionally, with notice, the SSA can raise to the fee cap anytime.
+For example, they could raise it due to cost of living increases.
 You should be aware that most SSDI and SSI cases do not have a large back benefit.
-Therefore, in most cases the attorney fee will be around $3,000 to $4,000, which would be 25% of the back benefit.
-It is the rare case that will pay an attorney fee of $7200.
+Therefore, in most cases the attorney fee will be around $3,000 to $4,000, which would be 25% of the past due benefit.

 WHAT HAPPENS ON APPEAL?